 \subsubsection{Comparison with Experimental Data}

 To further validate our approach, we compare the maximal wave amplitude as a function of the Froude number with experimental measurements.

 We compare the maximal amplitude of the Favre waves after the first wave has traveled a distance of \SI{63.5}{m}, matching the experimental setup of Favre~\cite{Favre1935} and Treske~\cite{Treske1994}.
 The computational domain in the $x$-direction is chosen as $[-150, 150]$ with periodic boundary conditions and a grid spacing of $\Delta x = 0.075$.
 The results are shown in Figure~\ref{fig:Froude_numbers}.
-We observe good agreement for $\text{Fr} \leq 1.25$, as in~\cite{ranocha2025structure}.
-However, for larger Froude numbers, the numerical simulations break down due to wave breaking which is not captured by the SGN equations or their hyperbolic approximation.
+The simulations are run for $\text{Fr} \leq 1.25$, giving good agreement with the experimental data.
+For larger Froude numbers, wave breaking occurs, which cannot be modeled by the SGN equations alone~\cite{Kazolea_Ricchiuto_2018}.